Fred C. Koch: Political views

 In 1928, Koch traveled to the Soviet Union to build oil refineries, but he came to despise communism and Joseph Stalin's regime.
 Koch self-published a 39-page, anti-communist pamphlet "A Business Man Looks at Communism" relating his experiences in the Soviet Union and warning of the threat of Communist take-over.
-Koch wrote that one of the "Potential Methods of Communist Take-over in U.S.A. by Internal Subversion" was "Infiltration of high offices of government and political parties until the President of the U.S. is a Communist...Even the Vice Presidency would do as it could be easily arranged for the President to commit suicide."
-Koch wrote that "socialism is the precursor to communism."
-Koch wrote that the Soviet Union was "a land of hunger, misery, and terror".
-Koch wrote that he toured the countryside and received what he wrote was a "liberal education in Communist techniques and methods."
+Koch wrote that one of the "Potential Methods of Communist Take-over in U.S.A. by Internal Subversion" was "Infiltration of high offices of government and political parties until the President of the U.S. is a Communist...
+Even the Vice Presidency would do as it could be easily arranged for the President to commit suicide."
+He wrote that "socialism is the precursor to communism," that the Soviet Union was "a land of hunger, misery, and terror", and that he toured the countryside and received what he wrote was a "liberal education in Communist techniques and methods."
 Koch grew persuaded that the Soviet threat needed to be countered in America.

 According to journalist Daniel Schulman, writing in Sons of Wichita: How the Koch Brothers Became America's Most Powerful and Private Dynasty, upon his return to the United States, Koch "saw evidence for communist infiltration everywhere" and the pamphlet was "a forceful, though deeply paranoid polemic intended to jar Americans from their apathy."
 According to his son, Charles, "Many of the Soviet engineers he worked with were longtime Bolsheviks who had helped bring on the revolution."
 It deeply bothered Fred Koch that so many of those so committed to the Communist cause were later purged.
 According to his son, David, his father "was a very conservative Republican and was not a fan of big government," and was paranoid about communism.
 David told author Brian Doherty his father "was constantly speaking to us children about what was wrong with government and government policy.
-It's something I grew up with – a fundamental point of view that big government was bad, and impositions of government controls on our lives and economic fortunes was not good."
+It's something I grew up with – but a fundamental point of view that big government was bad, and impositions of government controls on our lives and economic fortunes was not good."

-In 1958, Koch became a founding member of the John Birch Society, a far-right American political advocacy group that opposes communist infiltration and supports limited government.
+In 1958, Koch became a founding member of the John Birch Society, a right-wing American political advocacy group that opposes communist infiltration and supports limited government.
 Koch held John Birch Society chapter meetings in the basement of his family's home in Wichita, Kansas.

 Also in 1958, Koch helped amend the constitution of the state of Kansas to make Kansas a right-to-work state.